codemargaret/pig-latin/README.md

 ## Specs

-* _For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay"._
-* __
-* _If the first consonants include "qu", move the "u" along with the "q".
-Don't forget about words like "squeal" where "qu" doesn't come first!_

 |  Specs | Input  | Output  |
 |---|---|---|
 | The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels. | 3  |  3 |